GoogleChrome/web.dev/src/site/content/en/learn/forms/styling-form-controls/index.md

 You should also change the `font-size` to at least `1rem` (which for most browsers has a default value of 16px) for your `<select>` element.
-This prevents a page zoom on iOS Safari when a form control is focused.
+Doing so will prevent a page zoom on iOS Safari when the form control is focused.

 You can, of course, also change the element colors to match your brand colors.
 After adding some more styles for spacing, `:hover`, and `:focus`,